 LocationAmsterdam, The Netherlands

-From the architect.
+Text description provided by the architects.
 Fort Diemerdam is part of the “Stelling of Amsterdam’.
 This historical defence line was recently put on the UNESCO world heritage list.
 This ignited a re-development plan for Fort Diemerdam to make it accessible to visitors, tourists and those interested.
 The existing bunkers and fortress guardian house have been restored.
 The original plan of slopes and strongholds is restored and a nature conservation program has started.
 Emma architects has designed a new pavilion in which and from which Puur Produkties revives the fortress again with events, tours and catering.

 Paviljoen Puur can be exclusively reserved for corporate and private events such as product presentations, meetings, corporate events and weddings.On Sunday and in the summer Paviljoen Puur is a place where everyone feels at home: young and old can enjoy indoor and outdoor atmospheric seasonal meals, tastings and a cultural program with theater and music.